openmeterio/openmeter/README.md

 ## Modes

-OpenMeter has two modes, the config driven stateful (default, recommended) and stateless.
+OpenMeter has two modes: config (default, recommended) and stateless.

-### Stateful (config driven)
+### Config Mode

-Stateful is the default and recommended mode in OpenMeter.
-In stateful mode you can define meters via the `config.yaml`.
+Config mode is the default and recommended mode in OpenMeter.
+In this mode you can define meters via the `config.yaml`.
-As the state is defined via config, namespace and meter management HTTP endpoints are disabled by default.
+As the state is defined in the config, namespace and meter management HTTP endpoints are disabled.

-### Stateless
+### Stateless Mode

 You can enable stateless mode via `stateless: true` in the config.
 In this mode meters defined in the `config.yaml` are ignored.
-In stateless mode you can define namespaces and meters via the HTTP API but these states are not persisted and after restarting OpenMeter will be lost.
-Resources created by OpenMeter like Kafka topics, KSQL tables etc. will remain.
+In stateless mode you can define namespaces and meters via the HTTP API but these states are not persisted and after restarting OpenMeter they will be lost.
+Resources created by OpenMeter like Kafka topics, KSQL tables etc. will may remain persisted.

 ## Roadmap